daneah/colors/README.md

 $ python colors.py pittsburgh.jpg 6 300 > index.html
 ```

-will product an HTML page viewable in your browser that looks like the following screenshot:
+will produce an HTML page viewable in your browser that looks like the following screenshot:

 ![Screenshot of output HTML](screenshot.png)